Devotional: The Song Of Mary

 The Saviour of the world.

-I wrote a poem many years ago called 'Mary's Song' you may like to read.
-Also some other Christmas poems you may like to read.
-Click on Christmas Poems, and some Christmas Card Verses you may like to use, Christmas Cards Verses.
-If you want to send this page to a friend, click on 'Share This Page' below - or if you want to email me, click on Contact Me.
+If you want to send this page to a friend, click on the 'Share This Page' button below - or if you want to email me, click on the 'Mail' button.